STEM Scholars Program

-- Be accepted to Albany State University as an incoming freshman for fall semester.
+- Be accepted to Albany State University as an incoming freshman for the fall semester.

-- Declare a STEM (Science, Technology, Engineering or Mathematics) major with a career interest in non-health/clinical field
+- Be a biology, chemistry or forensic science major with a career interest in non-health/clinical field

 - Submit two letters of recommendation; one must be from a STEM faculty member (college or high school, as appropriate)

-To receive an application form or to learn more about this scholarship opportunity, please contact us:
+To learn more about this scholarship opportunity, please contact us: